FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

    4. **A number to indicate which target or control sample** (one digit 0-9)
    5. **"R1.fastq" or "R2.fastq"** (or "R1.fastq.gz" and "R2.fastq.gz" for zipped files)

-For example, data from the cytosol with two target samples and one control sample, all treated with puromycin, might be named like this:
+For example, data from the cytosol with two target samples and two control samples, all treated with puromycin, might be named like this:
    ```
    Cytosol-NES_puromycin_target_1_R1.fastq.gz